-Promote the preservation of the unique heritage of the town of Hillsdale, including public buildings, homes, cemeteries, historic sites and trails, landscapes and other features of the town in order to protect and preserve that which gives Hillsdale its character and enhances our quality of life.
+Historic Hillsdale is a Comprehensive Plan Committee that promotes the preservation of Hillsdale’s unique heritage.
+Its focus includes public buildings, homes, cemeteries, historic sites, trails, roads, landscapes and other features of the town in order to protect and preserve that which gives Hillsdale its character and enhances our quality of life and economic development.

 Designation of Hillsdale Hamlet Historic District

-Historic Hillsdale received grants from the Preservation League of New York State and The Berkshire Taconic Foundation and commissioned Larson Fischer Associates, preservation consultants, to conduct an extensive survey of the Hillsdale Hamlet.
+Grants from the Preservation League of New York State and The Berkshire Taconic Foundation funded the project, led by Larson Fisher Associates, and included an extensive survey of the Hillsdale Hamlet.
 This culminated in the designation of the Hillsdale Hamlet Historic District now listed on the State and National Registers.
+82 properties are included in Hillsdale’s Hamlet Historic District.

 The complete survey is available for viewing at the Roe Jan Community Library or Hillsdale Town Hall.
-To read an abbreviated version of the Historic Hillsdale Survey, click here.
+To read an abbreviated version of the Historic Hillsdale Survey of 44 properties, click here.
+See district map.

 Historic Preservation Tax Benefits